 I will contact you as soon as I receive your Story.
 We can set up a time that’s convenient for you, including evenings and weekends.
 I can also accommodate international calls.
 If possible, I strongly encourage a couple and sibling(s) to be on the call.
 It is not appropriate for me to speak directly with your child, however.
 This is about you and your family.

 “My son/grandson was diagnosed with Asperger’s Syndrome at age 14.
 Neither of us had any idea what to do.
 Both the mental health and school systems were complex and difficult to navigate.
 We felt desperate, pressured, lost.
 Then we found Margaret.
 Within a month, we had an IEP in place, were handling the mental health issues and reaching an understanding of how to cope.
 Nothing will ever be the same again but we can cope with it.
 We call Margaret a “lifeline” because for us she was exactly that.”

 —Victoria C, mother, and Pauline N, grandmother

-Single phone session – $125 for 90 minutes, which includes a follow-up calls when you need immediate help, and a written summary to help to you recall key points.
-You will also receive a copy of my book “Raising Troubled Kids,” a guidebook reviewed by professional mental health providers.
+Single phone session – $125 for a 90 minute session, which includes follow-up calls when you need immediate help, and a written summary to help to you recall key points.
+You will also receive a copy of my book “Raising Troubled Kids,” a guidebook that has been reviewed by professional mental health providers.

 “As both the parent of a teenager with a mood disorder and a professional working with other “troubled kids”, I wholeheartedly endorse this beautifully written and theoretically sound book.
 Parents of mentally ill children are often misunderstood, maligned, and misjudged.
 Ms. Puckette provides practical advice, encouragement and realistic, yet hopeful glimpses into the lives of those of us who walk this difficult path.
 In addition to owning a copy for my personal bookshelf, I am planning to buy multiple editions to use in my clinical practice!” –Elizabeth H